 - Epsom salts for a footbath to sooth swollen joints or painful feet due to founder;

 - activated charcoal for accidental poisoning or grain overload;

 - electrolite: honey, ground oats and bicarbonate of soda with warm water to make up an emergency energy drink if the goat is weak and not eating, or just after kidding;

-- rumen flora: a sachet of dried electrolite and bacteria to repopulate the rumen after a digestive upset (buy online or at the vet clinic).
+- rumen flora: a sachet of dried electrolite and bacteria to repopulate the rumen after a digestive upset (buy online or at the veterinary clinic).

-- rumen restarter: a sachet containing nux-vomica, which is used to contract the muscles of an inactive rumen (buy online or at the vet clinic).
+- rumen restarter: a sachet containing nux-vomica, which is used to contract the muscles of an inactive rumen (buy online or at the veterinary clinic).

 A sick animal hangs his head low, seeks solitude and refuses any food.
 He may stand in corner or facing a wall.
 The behaviour is very uncharacteristic.
-Take his temperature and call the vet.
+Take his temperature and call the veterinary doctor.
 Rectal temperature should be 37.5-39.5 degrees C.

-Register with a local vet and request a visit to implement a health plan, including parasite control.
+Register with a local veterinary clinic and request a visit to implement a health plan, including parasite control.
 This ensures your professional knows your case history before recommending treatment for your animals.
 It is worth the extra cost!
-Many prescriptions for goats are “cascade”, meaning the products are not licensed for goats and need professional recommendation.
-It is important to build a good client-vet relationship.
+Many prescriptions for goats are “cascade”/”off-label”, meaning the products are not licensed for goats and need professional recommendation.
+It is important to build a good client-veterinary relationship.
 Keep the surgery number in an easy to find place for emergencies.
 Save in it in your mobile and handset.
-If you have doubts about your animal’s health, or he is looking like the goat in the photo above, don’t hesitate to ring the vet.
+If you have doubts about your animal’s health, or he is looking like the goat in the photo above, don’t hesitate to ring the veterinary clinic.
 Health issues can escalate quickly in ruminants.